muratk5n/thirdwave/en/README.md

 UK's culture code for itself is CLASS (whereas in US it is DREAM)..A lot of issues are probably perceived through the prism of class...
-Parties made PM look high-society, posh class.
+Parties made PM look high-society, posh, although BJ himself doesn't come across that way.

 "Partygate paradox: Why are Brits so obsessed with Boris Johnson's parties?"